-17. Integrated modelling frameworks, within which scenarios can be explored – including changes to people and economies, governance structures and the effects of climate change on maritime industries and the environment that are multisectoral and therefore provide whole-of-system approaches – allow for the identification of sustainable ocean use.
+59. (17.)
+Integrated modelling frameworks, within which scenarios can be explored – including changes to people and economies, governance structures and the effects of climate change on maritime industries and the environment that are multisectoral and therefore provide whole-of-system approaches – allow for the identification of sustainable ocean use.

+Outlook for biodiversity

-V Outlook for biodiversity: 5, 6A, 6G, 15, 18, 26
+(Chapters: 5, 6A, 6G, 15, 18, 26)

-65. Climate change and its impact on the ocean are expected to continue, with further alterations in areas such as ocean circulation, warming, acidification and deoxygenationdecreases in inorganic nutrient supplies to the euphotic zone.
-Human activities such as resource extraction, pollution, the introduction of invasive species and contamination also present negative impacts on marine biodiversity and are expected to increase in the future, in particular in areas beyond national jurisdiction; not only will they exert growing pressure on natural resources, including marine biodiversity with negative impacts on the benefits that society obtain from the services provided by marine ecosystems.”70.
-The biological responses would include the following:
+60. (65.)
+Climate change and its impact on the ocean are expected to continue, with further alterations in areas such as ocean circulation including expansion of the subtropical gyres, warming, acidification, deoxygenation decreases in salinity and increases in vertical stratification resulting in decreases in inorganic nutrient supplies to the euphotic zone.
+The ability of the ocean to absorb carbon dioxide will be reduced, accelerating global atmospheric warming.
+These changes will expand to the deep sea, affecting the whole water column.

+61. Resource extraction, pollution including nutrient inputs and associated eutrophication, the introduction of invasive species and contamination also present negative impacts on marine biodiversity and are expected to increase in the future, in particular in areas beyond national jurisdiction; not only will they exert growing pressure on natural resources, including marine biodiversity with negative impacts on the benefits that society obtain from the services provided by marine ecosystems.
+Human recreational activities, coastal infrastructure development, ship anchoring and bunkering will continue to have an impact on vulnerable habitats and associated species assemblages.

+62. (74.)
+Persistent organic pollutants will remain present globally with biological consequences.
+Marine debris, including microplastics and nanoplastics, will continue to increase in the marine environment without improved policies.

+63 (70.)
+Expected responses by plankton include:

-(a) The relative abundance of microbial plankton is likely to increase at the expense of microscopic algae, and net primary productivity is expected to decrease.
-It is likely that these changesphytoplankton productivity and cell size will propagate through food webs, resulting in decreased fisheries production and reduced capacity of the ocean to sequester carbon;
+(a) The relative abundance of microbial plankton is likely to increase at the expense of microscopic algae, with the result that net primary productivity is expected to decrease as is the export of biological production to the deep ocean.
+It is likely that these changes to phytoplankton productivity and cell size will propagate through food webs, resulting in decreased fisheries production and reduced capacity of the ocean to sequester carbon;

 (b) Plankton in the polar oceans and upwelling regions will be most affected by ocean acidification;